http://WhatisTaxed.com: Data-mining the Tax Code

 • The remaining results are all about foreign 'this' and foreign 'that.'

-This result shows very well 'who' the citizen with taxable income is, maybe for good reason because it defines "foreign earned income" and "earned income", and is logically located under "Part III--INCOME FROM SOURCES WITHOUT THE UNITED STATES":
+This result shows very well 'who' the citizen with taxable income is, maybe for good reason because it defines "Foreign earned income" and "earned income", and is logically located under "Part III--INCOME FROM SOURCES WITHOUT THE UNITED STATES":

 • Sec.
 911. Citizens or residents of the United States living abroad